shawngraham/hist3907o/workbook/docs/supporting materials/gephi.txt.md

 The visualization immediately reveals apparent structure: central figures on the top (Ashbel Smith and Anson Jones) and bottom (Mirabeau B. Lamar, James Webb, and James Treat), and two central figures who connect the two split communities (James Hamilton and James S. Mayfield).
 A quick search online shows the top network to be associated with the last president of the Republic of Texas, Anson Jones; whereas the bottom network largely revolves around the second president, Mirabeau Lamar.
 Experts on this period in history could use this analysis to understand the structure of communities building to the annexation of Texas or they could ask meta-questions about the nature of the data themselves.
 For example, why is Sam Houston, the first and third president of the Republic of Texas, barely visible in this network?

-Write up your own observations on this process in your open notebook, and export your gephi file as a .graphml file.
+Write up your own observations on this process in your open notebook, and export your gephi file as a .graphml file (because Gephi's `.gephi` format is a bit unstable, always save as or export your work in a variety of formats).
 Upload that to your repository.